Seb Davies

-Sebastian Caradog Davies (born 17 May 1996) is a Welsh professional rugby union player who plays as a lock for United Rugby Championship club Cardiff and the Wales national team.
+Sebastian Caradog Davies (born 17 May 1996) is a Welsh professional rugby union player who plays as a lock for United Rugby Championship clubs Cardiff, Dragons and the Wales national team.

 Early life

 Davies grew up in the Whitchurch area of Cardiff attending Melin Gruffydd primary school and Glantaf secondary school.
 Seb played Mini and Juniors rugby at Pentyrch RFC He proceeded to Coleg y Cymoedd after leaving Glantaf.

 Club career

 Davies made his debut for Cardiff in 2014 having previously played for their academy team, Pontypridd RFC and Cardiff RFC.